 Grace College and Grace Theological Seminary both have a rich history as partners in higher education.
 Since its founding, Grace Theological Seminary has become a prominent center for master’s and doctoral study in evangelical ministry and theology for students from around the world.
-Likewise, Grace College, a Christian college of liberal and applied arts and sciences, has grown to its current position of academic prominence, offering more than 90 fields of study in the arts and sciences, behavioral sciences, business, education and ministry studies.
+Likewise, Grace College Indiana, a liberal arts Christian College, has grown to its current position of academic prominence, offering more than 100 majors, minors, and concentrations in the arts and sciences, behavioral sciences, business, education and ministry studies.

 A Deep Experience of Community

 Throughout the ensuing decades, both Grace Theological Seminary and Grace College have grown exponentially.
 The college and seminary have weathered storms and experienced periods of change as any institution does.
 But throughout its history, the institution has remained committed to its heritage, emphasizing biblical authority, a deep experience of community, living under the sovereignty of God and fostering experiential faith, even as Grace continues to offer an educational program that is rigorous and academically excellent as well as practical.
 We are proud that the streams of our heritage flow back to the 16th and 17th century and also excited about the role Grace has played within American evangelicalism.
 Informed by our diverse heritage while committed to the values that unite us, we look to the future, offering quality undergraduate and graduate degree programs through the six schools that constitute Grace College & Theological Seminary: the School of Arts and Sciences, the School of Behavioral Sciences, the School of Business, the School of Education, the School of Ministry Studies and the School of Professional & Online Education.